oscar-al8/carzone-project/README.md

 A mini project with a bootstrap template for a car concessionaire using Django and PostgreSQL

-See the complete website deployed on Heroku
+See the complete website deployed on Heroku: https://vast-badlands-80587.herokuapp.com/